freedomofme/MVVMDemo/README.md

 # MVVMDemo--Cat Image Gallery

+## Quick Start
+You may modify the config of sdk.dir in local.properties

 ## Architecture
 * MVVM (LiveData & View Model & Rep)
 * Dagger (for DI)
 * Arouter (page jump, suitable for multi-module)
 * Componentization

-## function of each module
+## Function of each module

 * base module provides standard functions, such as network requests, database read and write
 * app module should be just a container (but for now contains some feature);
 * catdetail module shows the big image of cats.

 ### Compile independent
-modify the variable isModule in gradle.properties file. isModule = true means each business module can run independently except app module. isModule = false means only the app module can run.
+Modify the variable isModule in gradle.properties file. isModule = true means each business module can run independently except app module. isModule = false means only the app module can run.